Since I started playing Chess, it was my dream to become a Chess Grandmaster.

 I say it again: if you don’t like the process, even reaching the goal will NOT make it worth it.

 Don’t Do It All By Yourself

-The end goal isn’t reaching the Grandmaster title, it is living a worthwhile life.
-And if that includes the Grandmaster title, then I wish you the best of luck!
+The end goal isn’t reaching the Grandmaster title.
+It is living a worthwhile life.
+And if that includes the Grandmaster title, I wish you the best of luck!

 If you want to kick it off and get on your way to becoming a GM, then I can wholeheartedly recommend the following article from fellow GM and friend Avetik Grigoryan.
 He ensures you have the right expectations when entering the GM title journey and answers some burning questions.